Knowledge Base

 In-Line Filtration: The buildup of precipitated salts and other particulates within the pump can be minimized by regular flushing with non-buffered mobile phase.
 Some pumps include a piston flushing utility that allows the piston to be rinsed on the low pressure side of the seal while the pump is in use.
 Daily piston flushing can help prevent salt precipitation on the surface of the piston and can prolong the life of both the piston and piston seal.
 For most effective protection from seal shedding particulates, we recommend the use of an in-line filter installed downstream from the pressure transducer but prior to the injection valve or autosampler.
 OPTI-SOLV In-Line Filters are a convenient and cost-effective solution for most in-line filtering applications, providing rapid access to replaceable frits without requiring disconnection of attached tubing.

-: Some instrument manufacturers supply check valve assemblies equipped with a filter element on the outlet side.
+Check Valves with Filters are a bad idea: Some instrument manufacturers supply check valve assemblies equipped with a filter element on the outlet side.
 While a filter frit in this location may seem to be a better option than no filter at all, this arrangement is problematic.
 First, the use of an in-line filter upstream of the pressure transducer complicates pressure-based diagnosis of instrument performance.
 Second, placement of a frit this close to the outlet check valve causes particulates to build up in a location where they are likely to cause problems.
 Check valve failure is often brought on by the adherence of contaminants to the surface of the ball, causing it to stick or seal improperly.
 In-line filtration of seal debris and other particulates downstream from the pressure transducer will minimize the chance of check valve contamination and will not complicate system diagnostics.

-: Two more potential sources of particulate contamination can cause trouble in the region beyond the injection device but before the analytical column.
+Pre-Column Filtration: Two more potential sources of particulate contamination can cause trouble in the region beyond the injection device but before the analytical column.
 First, the injection device can introduce particles resulting from rotor seal wear or the coring of vial septa.
 Second, contamination may be introduced by the sample matrix.
 The analytical column can be damaged by irreversibly retained contaminants in the sample matrix, or by salts that precipitate due to incompatibilities between the sample matrix and mobile phase.
 Where practical, most of these types of contamination can be addressed in the sample preparation procedure.
 In cases where additional filtration is required between the injector and column, a low-volume, low-dispersion filter and/or guard column must be employed.
 OPTI-SOLV Mini Filters and OPTI-GUARD® Guard Columns work extremely well for applications requiring pre-column protection.
 Our patented, automatically adjusting tube stem design assures zero-dead-volume connections and low dispersion in an area where excessive dead volume can make or break your assay.

 Dead Volume and You